professorsloth/aproductlist/PRODUCT_DB_SPECIFICATION.md

  * `id` (treated as an integer)

-A `categories` node has zero or more of the following nodes:
+A `categories` node has at least one of the following nodes:

  * `category`